 Then the frustration begins: what it is?… I don’t recognize it?… how big is it?… how deep does it go?… in what direction?… where do I start?… I don’t want to damage it….
 AHHHH!
 When I finally settle down, I do what I was taught: “follow the bone.”

 If I find an bone edge, I slowly remove the matrix and following the bone surface.
 It will tell me where it is going inch by inch.
 If I get impatient and jump ahead then I may break a hidden bone in the process.
 I cannot get bone out without digging, and the digging invariably can damage a nearby bone I have yet to discover.
-I have heard the phrase, “You will break bone to find bone.”
+I have often heard the phrase, “You will break bone to find bone.”
 No one tries to break a fossil.
 It just happens.
 I need to take risks to get the bone out, and I can guess wrong about the location of other bones.
 I have learned to expect an adjacent bone where it is the least likely.

 If I start digging too soon my site gets covered with tailings of matrix and I realize that I have lost the chance to search an undisturbed scene.
-Now, if I were to find a tooth with a missing tip, I would ignore the tooth for a while and spend my time searching for the tip first on fresh ground.
+Now, if I were to find a tooth with a missing tip, I would ignore the tooth for a while and spend my time searching first for the tip on fresh ground.

 Corral The Bones